abs422/dsci_441_gan_tb/AnoGAN - Anomaly detection/Readme.md

-Following is the list of code files and folders in this directory -
+Following is the list of code files and folders in this directory (dsci_441_gan_tb/AnoGAN - Anomaly detection) -

 1. anogan.py - The original source code file of AnoGAN, used as inspiration in this project to build a working AnoGAN model
 2. main.py - The original source code file supporting AnoGAN implementation, used as inspiration in this project to build a working AnoGAN model